jappeace/jappeaceApplication/content/nixos-encrypted-btrfs.md

 I decided to bite the bullet.
 Figure out how to get btrfs working on a luks encrypted disk.
 Turns out it wasn't as hard as I expected.
-This post documents the journey and commands used.
+This is a after action report of my journey towards btrfs.
+Commands included.

+# Move plan
-First thing I did was make a move plan.
+First thing I did was make a "move plan".
+This included all neccisary steps to not lose data and resources for finding the commands.
-I had the steps pretty clear in my mind, but I didn't want to take risks.
+I didn't want to take risks with losing data.
 Besides I would often need to use the phone to lookup commands so having a document with all the neccisary links would come in handy.
-This was recored in my [linux-config](https://github.com/jappeace/linux-config) project around which the installation is centered, considering I already had a workign config from a previous install on encrypted ext4.
+This was recorded in my [linux-config](https://github.com/jappeace/linux-config) project around which the installation is centered, considering I already had a working config from a previous install on encrypted ext4.
 The plan can be seen below: